sebap/scrum_presentation/slides.md

 * ### But SW Dev, isn’t a process that generates the same output every time given a certain input.

 !SLIDE
-#...so another way to put it...
+#...another definition...

 !SLIDE
-#SCRUM is a cool set of tricks.
+#SCRUM is a cool set of tricks

 !SLIDE
-# It is an Evolving Process
+# Evolving Process

 !SLIDE
 <img src="images/ShuHaRi.jpg" width="1024">